Urethral Catheter Basics

-- Male length catheters are usually 16 inches in length.
+- Male length catheters are usually at least 16 inches in length.

 - Female length catheters range from 6-8 inches in length.
-There are some instances where females prefer to use male length catheters if they like a longer catheter type.
+Women may prefer to use male length catheters if they like a longer catheter type.

-- Pediatric length catheters typically range from 6-12 inches in length.
-Women and children generally use shorter lengths because of their shorter urethral length.
+- Pediatric length catheters typically range from 10-12 inches in length.
+Women and children generally use shorter catheters because of their shorter urethral length.

-If you have questions about certain urologic catheter products you’ve come to the right place.
+If you have questions about certain urologic catheter products, you’ve come to the right place.
 180 Medical specializes in intermittent urinary catheter products.
 Contact us today to speak with one of our friendly Catheter Specialists about your catheter options.